 Decommissioning Exchange Server 2013

-If you went with the Hybrid Migration, decommissioning old Exchange is one of the cleanup duties you need to do after a successful migration.
-The Microsoft Exchange Team recently published a great article that explains how to get rid of Exchange 2013:
+Decommissioning old Exchange is one of the cleanup tasks you need to do after a successful migration.
+There’s a great article from Microsoft Exchange Team that explains how to get rid of Exchange 2013:

 Decommissioning Exchange Server 2013